elatov/elatov.github.io/_posts/2013-05-22-set-up-simplesamlphp-as-an-idp-to-be-used-in-an-sp-initiated-sso-with-google-apps.md

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/gmail-signout.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/gmail-signout.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/gmail-signout.png" alt="gmail signout Set up simpleSAMLphp as an IdP to be Used in an SP Initiated SSO with Google Apps" width="298" height="261" class="alignnone size-full wp-image-8638" title="Set up simpleSAMLphp as an IdP to be Used in an SP Initiated SSO with Google Apps" /></a>

-You will be take to the IdP&#8217;s log-out page:
+You will be take to the IdP's log-out page:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2013/04/simplesaml-php-loggedout.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/04/simplesaml-php-loggedout.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/04/simplesaml-php-loggedout.png" alt="simplesaml php loggedout Set up simpleSAMLphp as an IdP to be Used in an SP Initiated SSO with Google Apps" width="939" height="296" class="alignnone size-full wp-image-8639" title="Set up simpleSAMLphp as an IdP to be Used in an SP Initiated SSO with Google Apps" /></a>